ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 This is also designed for mCable and mClassic by Marseille to get the best video quality as possible.

-Compatible with Game Boy Advance, Game Boy Advance Video, and Game Boy Color.
+Compatible with Game Boy Advance, Game Boy Advance Video, Game Boy, and Game Boy Color.

 Available for Standard Edtion and Speedrunning Edition.